Table of Contents

 It is not yet known if the 1961 Morini F48 was automatic clutch or manual clutch (or both).
 Both types have clutch cables, and look the same on the outside.
 By 1968 it was automatic.

 New logo: The earliest photo of the hourglass logo was this F48 from 1961.

 Newer fins: The 1962-66 50cc motors below have the 1960’s style head fins, taller in front and less rounded (except for fan-cooled types).
 The shape of the cooling fins and engine case can indicate the year range.
 Newer fins are bigger and more square, less rounded.
 Newer engine cases are less rounded.

 3. 1960’s 50cc 4-speed vertical-cylinder engines

-Some time in the mid-1960’s, starting with the 3CV, the bore increased from 38.0 to 38.8mm.
+In 1964 starting with the 3CV, the bore increased from 38.0 to 39.0 mm and the stroke decreased from 42.0 to 41.5 mm.
 The piston and rings got bigger, but the rings also got thinner.